paulbrejla/paulbrejla.github.io/index.md

 I have been educated in a broad range of quantitative and qualitative skills at three European universities.
 My work or work that I have contributed to has been published in peer-reviewed and renowned journals within the respective fields.
 Products that I have architected and shipped are used by real customers at scale.
 I am fluent in German, English, and Swedish.
 In addition, I am more or less fluent in Kotlin, Groovy, Java, Scala, PHP, Elixir, Javascript and a range of SQL dialects.
-The idea to build things that have an impact on people's lifes is what drives me at work.
+The idea to build things that have a positive impact on the lifes of people like you and me is what drives me at work.

 Outside of work, I like to spend my free time with running (I've recently gotten into running half marathons), reading sci-fi books and stuff about psychology, cooking, playing guitar and music in general.
 I also absorb knowledge like a sponge, there is probably nothing I am not interested in or excited about.

 ### 💻 Skills & Experience

 I consider myself a 'full-stack software engineer and business analyst with a focus on cloud technologies'.
 I have a wide range of skills from requirements engineering, software engineering, business analysis and project management methodologies.
 I grew up with the internet in the 90s and started writing code when I was 12 - the time I got my first Mac with HyperCard.
-For nostalgic reasons, this needs an 'under construction' gif:
+For nostalgic reasons, have an 'under construction' gif:

 ![under-construction](/assets/img/construction.gif)